 M.Arch, Princeton University; B.Arch, University of Southern California

-Leen Katrib joins the School of Architecture at Syracuse University as the Harry der Boghosian Fellow.
-During the 2021–22 school year, Katrib will teach an architecture studio and two professional electives focusing on her research project, “Decolonizing Architecture’s Debris.”
-Building upon her thesis, “Rubble Archive,” which reimagines the afterlife of architecture’s debris and its decisive role in historical erasures and knowledge production, Katrib will use the typology of the university campus—both historical and contemporary cases—as a design research case study to investigate the destruction and mis/management of material afterlife and its social and cultural implications on impacted communities.
+Leen Katrib (She/Her) joins the School of Architecture at Syracuse University as the Harry der Boghosian Fellow.
+During the 2021-2022 school year, she will teach an architecture studio and two professional electives focusing on her research project, “Decolonizing Architecture’s Debris.”

-Katrib also holds a bachelor of architecture degree with honors from the University of Southern California (USC), where she was awarded the A. Quincy Jones Memorial Scholarship for Exceptional Promise in Architecture and the Robert Allen Rogaff Memorial Award for Excellence in Delineation and was designated a Discovery Scholar and Global Scholar for her independent research on the built environments of marginalized communities.
+Katrib holds a Master of Architecture degree from Princeton University, where she was editor of the architectural journal Pidgin and was an Assistant Instructor for graduate and undergraduate courses.
+She also holds a Bachelor of Architecture degree with honors from the University of Southern California, where she was designated a Global and Discovery Scholar and was awarded the A. Quincy Jones Memorial Scholarship for Exceptional Promise in Architecture and the Robert Allen Rogaff Memorial Award for Excellence in Delineation.
+At USC, she was a Teaching Assistant for undergraduate seminars and studios.

 Prior to joining the School of Architecture, Katrib practiced at Marvel, LTL Architects (Lewis.Tsurumaki.Lewis), McEwen Studio, Peter Marino Architect, and OMA in New York City.
 Outside of practice, she has completed independent research in France, China, and Jordan.